 Stay Hydrated and Nourished

 Dehydration can exacerbate health problems on Kilimanjaro.
-Make a conscious effort to drink plenty of water and eat balanced meals to maintain your energy levels and hydration.
+Make a conscious effort to drink plenty of and eat balanced meals to maintain your energy levels and hydration.

 Pace Yourself